TerryXhx/CS263-Project/README.md

-# CS263_Project
+# Algorithm correctness of Strassen’s algorithm
-Algorithm correctness of Strassen’s algorithm for matrix multiplication.
+CS263 Project, a proof of algorithm correctness of Strassen’s algorithm for matrix multiplication in Coq.